Oneirocom/Magick/docs/grimoire-framework-design.md

 The data flow in the Grimoire framework is primarily event-driven:

-1. External events (e.g., user messages, API calls) are received by the Channel Manager.
+1. External events (e.g., user messages, API calls) are received by the services registered as Plugins

-2. The Channel Manager normalizes these events and passes them to the Event Bus.
+2. The Plugin uses the agents channel abstraction to emit events through the agent as an event bus

-3. The Event Bus dispatches the events to relevant listeners within the Agent Core and active plugins.
+3. The agents event bus is passed along to an event router, which is routes the events to the appropriate channels

-4. As agents process events, they may update their internal state via the State Management System.

-5. Agents can emit new events, which are again processed by the Event Bus.
+4. The channel manager processes the event through to a dedicated spellbook

+5. The Spellbook is responsible for passing the event down to all running spellcasters, where event nodes associated with those event will start off flows.

+6. Graphs can then emit events again via action nodes, triggering other behaviour in the agent, or triggering other graph events, which would pass through the event router again.

-6. Output events that require external communication are sent back to the Channel Manager for dispatch to appropriate external channels.
+7. Output events that require external communication are sent back to the Channel Manager for dispatch to appropriate external channels.

-7. Throughout this process, the Visual IDE (when in use) provides real-time visualization of the event flow, state changes, and agent behaviors.
+8. Throughout this process, the Visual IDE (when in use) provides real-time visualization of the event flow, state changes, and agent behaviors.

 This event-driven architecture allows for highly responsive agents that can adapt to complex, real-time scenarios while maintaining a clear and manageable code structure.
 The modular design ensures that developers can easily extend or modify specific components without affecting the entire system, promoting both flexibility and robustness in agent development.